 Footsteps race up behind me, and I spin around to see who it is.
-Jared is holding up a clear plastic bag, full of mocha-coloured slushy, studying it suspiciously from the side.
+Jared is holding up a clear, plastic bag, full of mocha-coloured slushie, studying it suspiciously from the side.

 “All they had was Frappuccino.”

-Luckily, I can already hear the siren whining in the nearby block.
-I do a shoulder check and see the driver of the car, looking around like he’s trying to escape a bank robbery and is about to be swarmed on all sides.
+Luckily, I can already hear the siren whining nearby.
+I check over my shoulder and see the driver of the car looking around like he’s trying to flee a bank robbery and about to be swarmed on all sides.

 “They can’t charge me for this.
-I didn’t even do anything.
-She just came out of nowhere, I swear!
+I didn’t even doanything.
+She came out of nowhere, I swear!
 Goddamn cyclists.
 They’re everywhere.
-You never know what they’re doing, or where they’re going.”
+You never know where they’re going.”

-I motion to Jared for the bag of ice slushy, and then towards the driver.
+I motion to Jared for the bag of ice slushie and then to the driver.
 “Get the bike, will you, Jared?
-Before the ass for brains over there decides to drive over it in an escape attempt.”
+Before the ass-for-brains decides to drive over it in an escape attempt.”

 “Sure thing!”
-Jared nods and moves to quickly pick up the bike, keeping it a careful distance from his suit as he brings it over to the sidewalk.
+Jared nods and moves to quickly pick up the bike.
+He keeps it a careful distance from his formalwear as he brings it over to the sidewalk.

-I turn back to Savannah, who is now hunched over her cradled arm, with her eyes closed, rocking back and forth slightly.
-I place my hand on her back, and crouch closer to her again, trying to decide if I should offer the Frappuccino ice pack.
+I turn back to Savannah.
+She’s hunched over her cradled arm, with her eyes closed, rocking back and forth slightly.
+I place my hand on her back and crouch closer to her again, trying to decide if I should offer the Frappuccino ice pack.
 “You doing okay?”

-This time, she doesn’t withdraw from my touch.
-She just barely nods, but I can see her eyelids squeeze tighter.
+This time she doesn’t withdraw from my touch.
+She barely nods, but her eyelids squeeze tighter.
 I rub my hand along the spine of her slim frame, trying to reassure her that everything’s going to be fine.
 I have the craziest urge to scoop her into my arms and hold her tight.

-Suddenly, the ambulance pulls up beside us, the siren giving out its final squawk as it’s parked.
+Suddenly, the ambulance pulls up beside us, the siren giving out its final squawk.
 Two paramedics step out from the vehicle, wearing navy short-sleeved uniforms, their trained gazes darting in various directions while they assess the scene.

 “Hi there, Miss.
-I’m Mark, and this is Duane.”
-He says in a thick Australian accent, motioning to his partner.
-Mark is tall, thick, and surfer blonde, while his partner looks like he could use a gym membership.
+This is Duane, and I’m Ned,” he says in a thick Australian accent, motioning from his partner to himself.
+Ned is tall, thick, and surfer blonde, while his partner looks like he could use a gym membership.
 They are an odd couple.
-The Aussie paramedic looks towards her helmet, “Looks like you had a fall off your bike.
+The Aussie paramedic looks towards Savannah’s helmet.
+“Looks like you had a fall off your bike.
 How are you doing?”
 He squats in front of her, scanning her from head to toe while his partner readies some equipment behind him.

 “Did you hit your head?” he asks.